American Liberty Financial Network

 When planning your eventual exit from the workplace, you must be sure to include realistic assessments of what your retirement cash will go.

-Here are a few of the most commonly overlooked and underestimated retirement expenses.
 Taxes will probably go up in retirement.
-Since your income will probably be less in retirement than it was when you worked, you will naturally pay less in tax, right?
+Since your income will likely be less in retirement than when you worked, you will naturally pay less in tax.
 Not necessarily because historically, taxes almost always go up.
 They may even rise to a level that could be as high as it was when you were still working.
+Here are a few of the most commonly overlooked and underestimated retirement expenses.

 Medicare costs can escalate because Medicare is not free.
 Most retirees will pay a monthly premium based on income.
 Medicare does not cover deductibles and co-pays.